Lucerne: Demographics

-Historic population

-The historical population of Lucerne is given in the following table:

 Religion

 The city grew up around Sankt Leodegar Abbey, founded in AD 840, and remained strongly Roman Catholic into the 21st century.
 By 1850, 96.9% of the population was Catholic, in 1900 it was 81.9% and in 1950 it was still 72.3%.
 In the 2000 census the religious membership of Lucerne was: 35,682 (60%) Roman Catholic, 9,227 (15.5%) Protestant, with an additional 1,979 (3.33%) who were of some other Christian denominations; 1,824 individuals (3.07% of the population) Muslim; 196 individuals (0.33% of the population) Jewish.
 Of the remainder, 1,073 (1.8%) individuals were another religion; 6,310 (10.61%) stated they do not belong to any organized religion; and 3,205 (5.39%) did not answer the question.

 Economy

 As of 2012, there were a total of 77,641 people employed in the municipality.
 Of these, a total of 166 people worked in 53 businesses in the primary economic sector.
 The secondary sector employed 7,326 workers in 666 separate businesses.
 Finally, the tertiary sector provided 70,149 jobs in 6,929 businesses.
 In 2013 a total of 11.0% of the population received social assistance.
 As of 2000 51.7% of the population of the municipality were employed in some capacity.
 At the same time, women made up 47.9% of the workforce.

 Lucerne is home to a number of major Swiss companies, including AlpTransit Gotthard rail link, Schindler Group, Chronoswiss, Emmi, and the Luzerner Kantonalbank.
 Suva, one of Switzerland's oldest accident insurance companies, is also based in Lucerne, as is the University of Lucerne, the youngest of Switzerland's traditional universities.
 An international company is the EF Education First.
 Thanks to its continuous tax-cutting policies, Lucerne has become Switzerland's most business-friendly canton.
 As of 2012 Lucerne offers Switzerland's lowest corporate tax rate at cantonal level.

+One of the first export oriented branches was the production of scythes from the 14th century onwards.
+Lucerne imported iron and steel and the cities blacksmiths produced scythes which were exported to western Switzerland and northern Italy.
+The workshops of the blacksmiths were located in the outskirts of the city due to fire concerns.
+The workshops at the Krienbach creek included hammers moved by watermills.
 Furthermore, Lucerne also offers very moderate personal income tax rates.
 In a recent published study of BAK Basel Economics taxation index 2012, Lucerne made it to the 4th place with an only marginally 2% higher tax rate compared to the top canton in this comparison.